abhishek-bisht-21/Quizzing-App/README.md

-### Build a simple quizzing ap similar to menti meter
+### Build a simple quizzing app similar to menti meter

 ## Features: